 Once you are infected by the HSV-1 virus, it is with you for life, though it’s often dormant.
 In fact, some people who carry the virus never get a cold sore.
 However, if your immune system becomes compromised, a cold sore may form.
 This is why cold sores tend to pop up when you’re sick or stressed.
 Sunburn may also cause a cold sore to erupt.
 While there is no cure for cold sores, there are ways to manage your symptoms at every stage.
 Carmex® Cold Sore Treatment may be right for you.

-Use a cold sore treatment such as Carmex® Cold Sore Treatment under lipstick and concealer to keep lips moisturized and to minimize the appearance of the cold sore.* This will keep the cold sore moist, instead of becoming dry and cracked, and will help to accelerate the healing process.
+Use a cold sore treatment such as Carmex® Cold Sore Treatment under lipstick and concealer to keep lips moisturized and to minimize the appearance of the cold sore.* This will keep the cold sore moist, instead of becoming dry and cracked, and will help to promote the healing process.

 See a doctor if your cold sore symptoms don’t improve in 7 days; if irritation, pain or redness persists or worsens; or if you develop any swelling, a rash or a fever.